professorsugoi/Deploy-Astro-Neocities/README.md

 # 🐱‍🚀 Astro + Neocities

-This repository comes with a sample template for Astro and [Deploy-To-Neocities](https://github.com/bcomnes/deploy-to-neocities) (courtesy of [bcomnes](https://github.com/bcomnes)) ♥
+*This is a Fork of [Deploy-To-Neocities](https://github.com/bcomnes/deploy-to-neocities) (courtesy of [bcomnes](https://github.com/bcomnes)) ♥ If you are not using an SSG, their method may be what you're looking for.*

 ## Quickstart